 "8.4.1.1.
 Introduction

 For calculation of the emissions in the raw exhaust gas and for controlling of a partial flow dilution system, it is necessary to know the exhaust gas mass flow rate.
-For the determination of the exhaust mass flow rate, one of the methods described in paragraphs 8.4.1.3. to 8.4.1.8. may be used."
+For the determination of the exhaust mass flow rate, one of the methods described in paragraphs 8.4.1.3. to 8.4.1.7. may be used.
+In the case of the determination of exhaust gas mass flow for hydrogen engines the carbon balance method defined in paragraph 8.4.1.7. shall not be applied. "

-Annex 4, paragraph 8.4.1.2., amend to read:

-"8.4.1.2.
-Response time

-For the purpose of emissions calculation, the response time of any of the methods described in paragraphs 8.4.1.3. to 8.4.1.8. shall be equal to or less than the analyser response time of ≤ 10 seconds, as required in paragraph 9.3.5.

-For the purpose of controlling of a partial flow dilution system, a faster response is required.
-For partial flow dilution systems with online control, the response time shall be ≤ 0.3 second.
-For partial flow dilution systems with look ahead control based on a pre-recorded test run, the response time of the exhaust flow measurement system shall be ≤ 5 seconds with a rise time of ≤ 1 second.
-The system response time shall be specified by the instrument manufacturer.
-The combined response time requirements for the exhaust gas flow and partial flow dilution system are indicated in paragraph 9.4.6.1."

 Annex 4, paragraph 8.4.1.6., amend to read:

 " ´…